graphcommerce-org/graphcommerce/docs/content/framework/theming.md

 ```

 You can search through your codebase to discover which component will be
 affected by your changes.
-For example, search for occurances of
+For example, search for occurrences of
 `theme.palette.primary.main`.

 ### Best practices